DCC-EX/dcc-ex.github.io/docs/ex-commandstation/rtr-index.md

 ## Next Steps - Purchasing

-See the `/ex-commandstation/rtr-purchasing`{.interpreted-text
-role="doc"} page or click the \'Next\' button to see how to acquire your
+See the `/ex-commandstation/rtr-purchasing` page or click the \'Next\' button to see how to acquire your
 \|EX-CSB1\|.

 \|HR-HEAVY\|